La Movida Madrileña

 Madrid at night in 1980, photo by Paolo Monti.
-The Movida people coined the now famous war-cries of the city: Madrid nunca duerme ("Madrid never sleeps"), Esta noche todo el mundo a la calle ("Tonight everybody to the street") or Madrid me mata ("Madrid kills me").
+Members of the Movida coined several notable slogans of the city: Madrid nunca duerme ("Madrid never sleeps"), Esta noche todo el mundo a la calle ("Tonight everybody to the street") or Madrid me mata ("Madrid kills me").

-La Movida Madrileña (/es/, The Madrilenian Scene), also known as La Movida, was a countercultural movement that took place mainly in Madrid during the Spanish transition to democracy after the death of dictator Francisco Franco in 1975.
-The movement coincided with economic growth in Spain and a widespread desire for the development of a post-Francoist identity.
-The Concierto homenaje a Canito (Canito Memorial Concert), which took place on February 9, 1980, is traditionally considered the beginning of La Movida Madrileña.
+La Movida Madrileña (/es/, 'the Madrilenian scene'), also known simply as La Movida, was a countercultural movement that emerged mainly in Madrid during the Spanish transition to democracy following the death of the dictator Francisco Franco in 1975.
+The movement coincided with Spain's economic growth and a widespread desire to forge a post-Franco identity.
+The tribute concert to "Canito" es] held on 9 February 1980, is traditionally regarded as the beginning of La Movida Madrileña.

-La Movida Madrileña featured a rise in punk rock and synth-pop music, an openness regarding sexual expression and drug usage, and the emergence of new dialects such as cheli.
-This hedonistic cultural wave started in Madrid before appearing in other Spanish cities such as Barcelona, Bilbao and Vigo.
+The movement was characterised by the rise of punk rock and synth-pop, a more open attitude towards sexual expression and drug use, and the emergence of new dialects such as cheli.
+This hedonistic cultural wave began in Madrid before spreading to other cities, including Barcelona, Bilbao and Vigo.